Legend of the Seeker

-Legend of the Seeker is an American television series created by Sam Raimi, based on the fantasy novel series The Sword of Truth by Terry Goodkind.
+Legend of the Seeker is an American fantasy television series created by Sam Raimi, based on the fantasy novel series The Sword of Truth by Terry Goodkind.
 Distributed in U.S. by Disney-ABC Domestic Television, ABC Studios produced the series for first-run syndication with Raimi, Robert Tapert, Joshua Donen, Ned Nalle, and Kenneth Biller serving as executive producers.
-The show premiered on November 1, 2008 and ran for two seasons before its cancellation in 2010.
+The show premiered on November 1, 2008, and ran for two seasons before its cancellation in 2010.

-The series follows the journeys of a long-awaited "Seeker of Truth" named Richard Cypher (Craig Horner), a Confessor named Kahlan Amnell (Bridget Regan), a wizard named Zeddicus Zu'l Zorander (Bruce Spence), and a Mord-Sith named Cara (Tabrett Bethell) as they defend the people of their realm against tyranny and destruction.
+The series follows the journeys of a long-awaited "Seeker of Truth" named Richard Cypher (Craig Horner), a Confessor named Kahlan Amnell (Bridget Regan), a wizard named Zeddicus Zu'l Zorander (Bruce Spence), and a Mord'Sith named Cara (Tabrett Bethell) as they defend the people of their realm against tyranny and destruction.
 While the names and places are the same, the story in the television series is different from that in the books.

 Plot

 The story takes place in the world created by author Terry Goodkind in his fantasy novel series, The Sword of Truth.
 The three main provinces are Westland, the Midlands and D'Hara.
 Westland is separated from the Midlands by a magical boundary, which was created to prevent any magic from entering Westland.
 On the other side of the Midlands is D'Hara, which is ruled by Darken Rahl.
 Seekers are accompanied by a Wizard of The First Order and Confessors, an ancient order of women, who oversee the welfare of the people of the Midlands and the Seeker.

 The first season is loosely based on the first book of The Sword of Truth series Wizard's First Rule.
 Some of the stories feature events and characters not encountered in the books, while others loosely adapt events from the book.
 The story begins after the invasion of Darken Rahl's army into the Midlands.
 Kahlan Amnell, a Confessor, ventures into Westland in search of a wizard and the Seeker, who has been prophesied to defeat Rahl.
 Kahlan finds the wizard, Zeddicus Zu'l Zorander, and the Seeker, a young man named Richard Cypher, who is forced to accept a destiny he never knew about.
 Together, they set off on a quest to seek out and defeat Darken Rahl.

 The second season is loosely based on Stone of Tears, the second book in Goodkind's series.
 It tells the story of how Richard, Kahlan, and Zeddicus discover that their quest during the first season caused them to unintentionally help the Keeper of the Underworld create tears in the veil which separates the land of the dead from the world of the living.
 Their new quest is to find the Stone of Tears, seal the rifts between the worlds, and defeat the Keeper.
-They are joined in this quest by Cara, a Mord-Sith and their former enemy.
+They are joined in this quest by Cara, a Mord'Sith and their former enemy.